beekeeper-studio/beekeeper-studio/README.md

 ### "manually"

-You will need bring up a MySQL and PostgreSQL database before running the tests then run the tests through:
+You will need to bring up all the databases then run the tests through:

 ```js
 npm test